biobakery/sparseDOSSA/vignettes/sparsedossa-vignette.md

 sparseDOSSA::sparseDOSSA()
 ```

-    ## Warning in sparseDOSSA::sparseDOSSA(): number of associations = 0, and no
-    ## spike file specified; no bug-bug spike-ins will be done.

 #### Community property parameters

 The community property parameters can be specified as input.
 They are the calibration file (the template microbiome dataset sparseDOSSA will train its model on), the number of microbes, the number of samples, read depth, the number of metadata for each different types, and the number of datasets it generates (only turned on when simulating microbe-microbe associations).
 If you have your own calibration dataset and would like to simulate data based on it, please follow the example below.
 Your dataset must be in a QIIME OTU table format, that is taxonomic units in rows and samples in columns, with each cell indicates the observed counts.
 For example,